rickydos/PHBS_TQFML-1/README.md

 Detecting facial keypoints is a very challenging problem.
 Facial features vary greatly from one individual to another, and even for a single individual, there is a large amount of variation due to 3D pose, size, position, viewing angle, and illumination conditions.
 Computer vision research has come a long way in addressing these difficulties, but there remain many opportunities for improvement.
 In this project, we are trying to predict keypoint positions on face images. <br>
 See the [Proposal]
 ## Features
+The original data is the all image pixel data.
+We use the original 96 X 96 dataset to predict the keypoints.
 Each predicted keypoint is specified by an (x, y) real-valued pair in the space of pixel indices.
-There are 15 keypoints, which represent the following elements of the face:
+There are 7 keypoints, which represent the following elements of the face:

 Features | Description
 -------------------|------------------------